eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 The ServerState is a data structure for maintaining the state of the Ankaios server.
 It prevents invariants when updating the state, by doing checks on the new state before applying it or when a view on the state is requested.

+### ConfigRenderer

+The ConfigRenderer is responsible for rendering the templated configuration of workloads with their corresponding configuration items provided inside the CompleteState.

 ## Behavioral view

 ### Startup sequence